Kaltsoon/data-management-and-databases/materials/exam-advice.md

 # Exam advice

-These advice will prepapre you for the mid-term and final exams.
+This advice will prepare you for the mid-term and final exams.

 ## Mid-term exam

-- Mid-term exam will **only contains tasks related to SQL queries**, so every answer of the exam task will start with a `SELECT` statement
+- Mid-term exam will **only contain tasks related to SQL queries**, so every answer of the exam task will start with a `SELECT` statement
 - You will be presented with a database consisting of 3-4 tables with some example data for each table
 - You will receive a copy of the SQL DML Quick Reference in the exam
-- In the tasks you will need to be able to write a SQL query that solves the specified query problem, e.g. _"Write a query that displays the movie with the most Oscar awards (movie name, director name, oscar awards)"_
+- In the tasks, you will need to be able to write a SQL query that solves the specified query problem, e.g. _"Write a query that displays the movie with the most Oscar awards (movie name, director name, oscar awards)"_
 - You will definitely need the following SQL topics in the questions:
   - Join operations (`INNER JOIN` or `LEFT JOIN` operations)
-  - Aggreagate functions (e.g. `SUM`, `COUNT` or `MAX` functions)
+  - Aggregate functions (e.g. `SUM`, `COUNT`, or `MAX` functions)
   - Grouping (`GROUP BY` clause)
   - Subqueries ([IN and NOT IN](https://www.w3schools.com/sql/sql_in.asp) operators in subqueries might become useful)
 - The exam has 7 questions and two bonus questions for additional points